Skip to footer content

 Terminologies:

-means we hit the PrizmDoc Viewer server and get the output (resulted document).
+Transaction refers to sending a request to the PrizmDoc Viewer server and receiving the output (resulting document).

-means you pay once and get the transactions, which do not expire.
+Prepaid Buckets means paying once and receiving transactions that do not expire.

 Tutorial Quick Access